rackerlabs/support-how-to/content/cloud-servers/ssl-certificate-browser-error.md

 ---
 permalink: ssl-certificate-browser-error/
-audit_date:
+audit_date: '2020-05-15'
-title: 'SSL Certificate Browser Error'
+title: 'SSL certificate browser error'
 type: article
 created_date: '2020-05-15'
 created_by: Dave Myers
-last_modified_date:
+last_modified_date: '2020-05-15'
-last_modified_by:
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-## Security Certificate Errors:
+This article discusses Secure Sockets Layer (SSL) security certificates and errors.

+### Certificate types

+**Self-Signed Certificates**: Companies with private domains commonly use self-signed certificates to cut the cost of securing through a Certificate Authority (CA).
+These certificates still create a secure connection, but browsers do not recognize them as being a supported CA. The browser asks you to confirm the self-signed certificate and adds it to the database of known CAs for future reference.

+**Intermediate Certificates**: These certificates guarantee greater *trust* of a domain.
+The CA conducts a more in-depth background check of the organization's domain.
+Intermediate certificates also provide layers of encryption that further secure the *root* certificate.

-### Certificate Is Not Trusted in Web Browser Messages:
+### Certificate not trusted in web browser error messages

-Browsers has a built-in list of trusted certificate providers for the major Certificate Authorities.
+Browsers have a built-in list of trusted certificate providers for the major CAs.
 For some sites, the certificate provider is not on that list.
-If this is the case, the browser will warn you that the Certificate Authority (CA) who issued the certificate is not trusted.
-This issue can also occur if the site has a self-signed certificate.
-While this warning is fairly generic for Internet Explorer, Firefox will distinguish between a certificate issued by the server itself (a self-signed certificate) and another type of untrusted certificate.
+In this case, the browser warns you that the CA who issued the certificate is not trusted.
+This issue also occurs if the site has a self-signed certificate.
+While this warning is fairly generic for Microsoft&reg; Internet Explorer, Firefox&reg; distinguishes between a certificate issued by the server itself (a self-signed certificate) and another type of untrusted certificate.

-Different browsers will display this message differently.
-Below we will cover how **Internet Explorer** and **Firefox** displays this error.
+Browsers display this message differently, as shown in the following examples for **Internet Explorer** and **Firefox**:

+#### Internet Explorer message:

-**Internet Explorer:** "The security certificate presented by this website was not issued by a trusted certificate authority."
+*The security certificate presented by this website was not issued by a trusted certificate authority.*

-**Firefox:**
+#### Firefox messages:

-invalid security certificate - The certificate is not trusted because the issuer certificate is unknown. invalid security certificate - The certificate is not trusted because it is self signed.
+*invalid security certificate - The certificate is not trusted because the issuer certificate is unknown.*

+*invalid security certificate - The certificate is not trusted because it is self signed.*

-## Potential Causes for SSL Errors
+### Potential causes for SSL errors

-Web Browsers have a database of the keys from known Certificate Authorities (CA).
-So SSLs purchased from the CAs in the supported CAs database will return with no error and have a symbol of a secured lock at the beginning of the Address Bar where the URL is displayed.
+Web browsers have a database of the keys from known CAs.
+SSL certificates purchased from the CAs in the supported CAs database return with no error.
+They also have a symbol of a secured lock at the beginning of the URL Address Bar.

-An SSL cert. can fail due to a bad key match to with a (CA) Certificate Authority with in the browser's database resulting in a insecure connection.
+An SSL certificate can fail due to a bad key match to the CA in the browser's database, which results in an insecure connection.

-**Self-Signed Certificates** are mostly used with in a private domain to cut cost of securing through an CA. This still creates a secure connection however will not be recongnized by the browser as being a supported (CA) Certificate Authority and the browser will ask you to confirm Self-Signed cert in which it will add to the database for future reference.

-**Intermediate Certificates** are used with more complex higher *trust* of a domain.
-These is a higher degree of background check of the organization's domain.
-They also can provide layers of encryption that further secure the *root* certificate.